Back to Blog

 As HR professionals, team leads, and just humans who care about our coworkers, it's time we recognize caregiving for what it is: another job that many people are doing in addition to the one we hired them for.

-If you look around your office (or your virtual gallery in Zoom, Teams, or Google Hangout), chances are that 1 in 5 of your coworkers is providing regular care for an aging loved one.
-In addition, according to Harvard Business School, 73% of people report having some type of current caregiving responsibility.
-That number is only going up at a startling rate.
+If you look around your office, or your virtual gallery on Zoom or Teams, chances are that 1 in 5 of your coworkers is providing regular care for an aging loved one.
+According to Harvard Business School's Managing the Future of Work project, 73% of people report having some type of current caregiving responsibility.
+That number is only going up.

 A few numbers that may surprise you: